rpj-07/markwhen-file-sync/README.md

 Synchronize Properties from your Obsidian notes with [Markwhen](https://github.com/mark-when/obsidian-plugin) timeline files.

+---
+### Bugs
+Currently there exists a [Bug](https://github.com/rpj-07/markwhen-file-sync/issues/2) with the date format from the Markwhen-Timeline, so in the past this was "YYYY-MM-DD", but currently there are sometimes different formats.
+I'll fix it as soon as possible
+---
 ## Features
 - Bidirectional synchronization
 - Customizable grouping and sorting